 The other thing I like is the IBM Building in Endicott, NY, emblazoned with the slogan “THINK” above the doorway.
 I

 drove by that building almost every day for many years.
 And I must say, calling on IBM as a sales engineer taught me that the company lived out Watson’s admonition to THINK as well as to never settle for “being done.”
-Success was defined as always improving, always moving forward — continuous progress.
+They defined success as always improving, always moving forward — continuous progress.

 Values underpin vision.
-The Vision allows us to always devise new achievable missions, strategies, goals and objectives so that continuous progress is assured.
-Our organizations can take the time to celebrate reaching milestones on the way to the larger Vision and at the same time, recognize that they are only milestones and not an end.[Updated 9/16/2017]
+Vision allows us always to devise new achievable missions, strategies, goals, and objectives so that continuous progress is assured.
+Our organizations can take the time to celebrate reaching milestones on the way to the broader vision and, at the same time, recognize that they are only milestones and not an end.